backend-development/backend-development-textbook/source/rails_associations_and_validations.md

 ### Validations vs Database Constraints

 Validations are checked by ruby code **before** data is inserted in the database.
-If you want to ensure that the e-mails of you users are unique, you can do so in Rails, by adding
+If you want to ensure that the e-mails of your users are unique, you can do so in Rails, by adding

 ``` ruby